Adam-Moujar/UltraLearning/rust/README.md

 tacke code in general rather than a relearning of syntax and cool functions.
 After some research, Rust for Rustaceans seems to be a good fit for the type of book I am looking for.
 That is the new book I will learn.

+### Change of plans - 15/07/2025

+This is the last change of plans.
+After reading Rust for Rustaceans for 3 days it seems that it is not quite what I wanted.
+It seeks to explain
+Rust more in depth, yes, but rather how Rust works, not the best practices to take when developing Rust.
+As such I will pivot to another book called Zero2Prod which showcases how to make production code with a hands-on approach of making a project together.
+If that is, again, unsatisfying
+I will pivot into making my own projects with the ocassional tutorial here and there.

+Zero2Prod is quite a lengthy book, but I hope it teaches me robust coding practices.
 ## Schedule my time:

 As of 19/06/2025 I have a lot of time, I'm currently searching for a job after finishing uni so the time I have to spend on rust is quite a lot.